tmsalab/edmdata/README.md

 ## Installation

-You can install ecdmdatadata from github with:
+You can install `ecdmdata` from github with:

 ``` r
 # install.packages("devtools")